TheAcharya/MarkerData-Website/docs/User Guide/queue.md

 ## Scenario 1 - No Initial Upload

-When grappling with the complexities of a sizeable project, managing multiple timelines can prove to be a daunting task, particularly when faced with the necessity of uploading each timeline individually from Final Cut Pro.
+When grappling with the complexities of a sizeable timeline, managing multiple timelines can prove to be a daunting task, particularly when faced with the necessity of uploading each timeline individually from Final Cut Pro.
 In such instances, the utilisation of the `Notion (No Upload)` or `Airtable (No Upload)` profile within the [General Setting](/user-guide/general/#profiles) of **Marker Data** provides an elegant solution.
 By employing this profile, users can streamline their workflow by pre-extracting all pertinent data to an [Export Destination](/user-guide/general/#export-destination) of their preference, thus alleviating the burden of individual uploads.

 This approach seamlessly integrates with **Marker Data**'s Queue system, consolidating all extracted Data Sets within a single, centralised Queue window.
 Here, users are can assign specific [Database Profiles](/user-guide/databases) to each individual Data Set prior to initiating the upload sequence with the simple click of the `Start Upload` button.